August Hauner

-August Hauner (29 October 1811 - 11 June 1884) was a German pediatrician and founder of the Hauner Children's Hospital in Munich, which today is part of the University of Munich hospital complex.
+August Hauner (29 October 1811 - 11 June 1884) was a German pediatrician and founder of the Hauner Children's Hospital in Munich, which today is part of LMU Munich's hospital complex.
 He was born in Neumarkt-Sankt Veit.

-He studied medicine at the Universities of Munich and Vienna, and in 1837 relocated to Tann, Bavaria as a general practitioner.
+He studied medicine at the Ludwig-Maximilians-Universität München (LMU) and the University of Vienna, and in 1837 relocated to Tann, Bavaria as a general practitioner.
 Later, he performed similar duties in Murnau am Staffelsee.
-In 1845 he moved to Munich, where he opened a small private hospital for treatment of underprivileged sick children.
+In 1845, he moved to Munich, where he opened a small private hospital for treatment of underprivileged sick children.
 The original facility had six hospital beds with a busy out-patient clinic.
 Gradually, over the years, the hospital grew in size and stature.

-In 1850 he obtained his habilitation at Munich, and began teaching clinical courses in pediatrics.
-In 1853 he was made an "honorary professor" with no entitlement to a salary.
-In 1882 a new hospital building was constructed on the Lindwurmstraße, two years prior to his death.
+In 1850, he obtained his habilitation at Munich, and began teaching clinical courses in pediatrics.
+In 1853, he was made an "honorary professor" with no entitlement to a salary.
+Then in 1882, a new hospital building was constructed on the Lindwurmstraße, two years prior to his death.